SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/database.md

 # Databases supported by SuperOffice CRM 8 and 9

-Our experience tells us that other configurations also should work but SuperOffice will not guarantee for any other configurations than the ones listed below.
+Our experience tells us that other configurations also should work but SuperOffice will not guarantee any other configurations than the ones listed below.

 [!include[ODBC driver caution](./includes/caution-odbc-drivers.md)]

-For database specific system requirements, check the vendor [Microsoft][4] or [Oracle][5].
+For database-specific system requirements, check the vendor [Microsoft][4] or [Oracle][5].

 | Database |8.0, 8.0 SR1 | 8.0 SR2 - SR6 | 8.1 | 8.2 | 8.3 | 8.4 | 8.5 | 9.1 |
 |-------------------------|:--:|:--:|:--:|:--:|:--:|:--:|:--:|:--:|